robby1605/library/README.md

 ### 3. Import Database from SQL File -> Using pgAdmin

 - Open pgAdmin and connect to your PostgreSQL server.
-- Create a new database named library_db (if not exists).
+- Create a new database named library_api (if not exists).
-- Right-click on library_api → Restore → choose your .sql file.
+- Right-click on library_api → Restore → choose library_api.sql file.
 - Set format to "Custom" or "Plain" depending on your export type.
 - Click Restore.